Bina, Madhya Pradesh: Religious sites

 The main religious site is the Shri Katara Swami, a temple of Hanuman.

 The city is home to several temples and other historical sites.
 Hindu temples, include Jatashankar temple, Gayatri temple, Moti Maharaj temple, Shani Dev temple, Hare Ram temple, Maruti Hanuman temple, and Panchmukhi temple (Nai basti) and Galaus Sankatmochan temple are located in the outskirts of the city.

-Jain temples in the city include the Nabhinandan Digambar Jain temple (as much as 1000 years old), Mandir Shantinath Digambar Jain temple, Taaran Taran Digambar Jain temple, and Kund-kund Digambar Jain temple.
+Jain temples in the city include the Nabhinandan Digambar Jain temple (as much as 1000 years old) it is also known as bada mandir of jainsim, Mandir Shantinath Digambar Jain temple, Taaran Taran Digambar Jain temple, and Kund-kund Digambar Jain temple.
 Nisai Ji, a Digambar Jain temple, is located near the Betwa river.
 The samadhi state of Taran Svami, founder of the Taran Panth sect of Jainism, is located there.

 Anekant Gyan Mandir, a Jain center, preserves some of the oldest manuscripts related to Jainism.
-Shrutdham Jain temple is a Jain attraction.
+Shrutdham Jain temple is a Jain attraction it have some old books of jainism [about 2500 years old ]books and 500 years old idol of jainism.

 Popular culture

 Some scenes of Raj Kapoor's Bollywood movie Teesri Kasam (1966) were filmed in and nearby the city, and the song "Sajan re jhooth mat bolo" sung by Mukesh was filmed near Khimlasa, 25 km from Bina.